Yamaha RayZR 2024 Review Peterborough

 Yamaha RayZR Top Speed 58 mph on A47

-Interestingly you get an electric starter along with a lesser-spotted kickstarter, and the transmission works on a belt system – when running I barely heard the motor at all as it’s ultra-quiet thanks to the Smart Motor generator (the key technology behind the Power Assist system, says Yamaha).
+Interestingly you get an electric starter along with a lesser-spotted kickstarter, and the power goes to the 10-inch rear wheel via a belt.
+When running, I barely heard the motor at all - it’s ultra-quiet thanks to the Smart Motor generator (the key technology behind the Power Assist system, says Yamaha).

 In any case, this 125cc motor is nothing to write home about, but it’s frugal and does the job with no fuss – which is exactly what you may want: no fuss frugal commuting.